 Thinking of studying Psychology?

 The Bachelor of Psychological Science is ideal if you wish to develop superior problem-solving, critical thinking and communication skills relevant to a wide range of careers.
 We don’t just teach the usual statistical approaches to working with data; we also teach qualitative research methods and mixed methods, and our staff research across a range of methods.
+Two new courses in the program will provide you with skill-based training and enhanced career readiness.
+Our new level 1 course develops hands-on applied skills and our new level 2 course, Big Picture Psychology, looks at how psychology can address some of the global challenges we are facing today.

 In addition to core courses in psychology, you have the option to take elective topics in areas such as arts, health sciences, sciences, computer science and commerce.
 Choose from over 30 different majors to expand your knowledge and broaden your career opportunities, including Human Neuroscience, Criminology, Addiction Studies, Anthropology, Marketing, Management, and Computer Science.
 For more information, download our undergraduate health program guide.